 I rolled my eyes.
 “Welcome to my world.”

-I looked to her and shrugged my shoulders.
+I looked at her and shrugged my shoulders.
 “A little over ten years, why?”
 They looked at me with surprised faces and wide eyes.
 “What?”
 Okay, so maybe it wasn’t the most common thing to live on a Spaceship against your will for over ten years, but really with the looks?
 They sure know how to make a girl feel awkward.

 “You’ve been on this ship for over ten years?!”
 Wade yelled with disbelief in his voice.